Dherse/masterproef/content/4_phos.typ

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Optical*]
 } Optical signals follow a _drive-once_, _read-once_ semantics, meaning that they must be produced by a source element and must be consumed by a sink element, signals cannot be empty or be discarded without being used.
 The goal of this semantic is to make signals less error prone by avoiding the possibility of signals being left unconnected.
 Additionally, the _drive-once_ semantics ensure that signals are split explicitly by the user and not implicitly with difficult to predict results.
 Consider the example in @lst_ex_opt_splitting, depending on the compiler's implementation, it may lead to two splitting schemes, both shown in @fig_ex_opt_splitting, it shows that with an automatic scheme, based on the compiler architecture, it may lead to two different results.
 However, with an explicit scheme, the user is able to clearly define the splitting scheme, and the compiler no longer has to make any assumptions about the splitting scheme.
-Additionally, optical signals only support being passed into, used, or sourced inside of synthesizable blocks.
+Additionally, optical signals only support being passed into, used, or sourced inside of synthesisable blocks.
 This restriction aims at making the work of the compiler easier and creating a stronger distinction for users.

 #figurex(caption: [ Optical signal splitting example ])[
     ```phos